 - Decide between Medicare Advantage and Original Medicare/Medigap

 One of the most important steps is to decide which category of Medicare coverage you prefer.
-Medicare Part C, called Medicare Advantage, is more like traditional insurance with a single unified policy sold by an insurance company.
-Alternatively, you can get Original Medicare (Parts A and B) directly through the government, and you have the option to supplement these with a Medigap plan to reduce your out-of-pocket costs.
+Medicare Part C, also called Medicare Advantage, is more like traditional insurance with a single unified policy sold by an insurance company.
+Alternatively, you can get Original Medicare (Parts A and B) directly through the government, and you have the option to supplement with a Medigap plan to reduce your out-of-pocket costs.